-H. Exclusion of Contractors
+G. Exclusion of Contractors

-Contractors or Individuals that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing on such procurements.
+Contractors or Individuals that develop or draft specifications, requirements, statements of work, or invitations for bids or RFPs must be excluded from competing on such procurements.

-I. Right to Reject Proposals, Finalize and Establish Agreement Deadlines
+H. Right to Reject Proposals, Finalize and Establish Agreement Deadlines